 Denmark is known for prioritising a work-life balance, and for us to be able to perform at work, it is important that the whole family thrives on a daily basis.
 Child care is available in all municipalities, and there are networks and consultants on hand in most cities to welcome newcomers.

 As a general rule, everyone has a 37-hour working week with 6 weeks holiday a year.

 You can read more about living and working in Denmark here.

 Central Denmark Region is located in the western part of Denmark as one of the country’s five regions, home to approx. 1.3 million inhabitants.
 Here you will find beautiful nature, forests, beaches and many cultural attractions.
 We are close to the university cities of Aarhus, Aalborg and Odense, with Billund international airport an easy distance by car.
 You can read more about Central Denmark Region here.

-Language requirements and authorisation
+Language requirements and authorization

 All employees at the hospital are expected to be able to communicate with patients, relatives and colleagues in Danish.
-As a doctor with a foreign education, you are required to pass Danish tests at multiple levels in the first year of your employment.
+As a doctor with a foreign education, you are required to pass Danish tests at multiple levels during the first year of your employment.

 During your first months in Denmark, you are to concentrate on Danish classes alongside the new doctors from the other departments.
 You will then gradually be introduced to the work within the department, while your language classes continue.